codebude/QRCoder.Unity/README.md

 [![qrcoder-unity MyGet Build Status](https://www.myget.org/BuildSource/Badge/qrcoder-unity?identifier=ebdfbc4c-0c57-4f3d-9afd-1f9a0abde8ca&kill_cache=1)](https://www.myget.org/feed/Packages/qrcoder-unity)
 ## Info

 QRCoder.Unity is an extension for the popular QRCoder.NET library.
 It allows you to render QRCodes as `Texture2D` objetcs for usage in Unity projects.
-Please open issues in this repository only if they are Unity specific.
+Please open issues in this repository only if they are Unity-specific.
 For general problems/ideas/enhancement requests concerning the QR code funtionalities, please open an issue in the [main QRCoder repository](https://github.com/codebude/QRCoder).

 For usage information see:
 [**QRCode Wiki**](https://github.com/codebude/QRCoder/wiki) and especially the page about the Unity renderer: [UnityQRCodeRenderer in detail](https://github.com/codebude/QRCoder/wiki/Advanced-usage---QR-Code-renderers#27-unityqrcode-renderer-in-detail)